 Let’s watch Andy’s 1,000-mile road trip’s cost calculations in the following video:

-- Tesla Model 3 CHAdeMO adapter is coming soon to North America
+- Tesla Model 3 gains the ability to charge with CHAdeMO adapter

 - Tesla Model 3 vs Audi A4 spec to spec detailed comparison